jorop/landscaping-docs/docs/vegetation.md

 ### Remove Existing Foliage Volumes

-This will remove any Procedural Foliage Volumes.
+This will remove any Procedural Foliage Volumes and all InstancedFoliageActors from the level.

 ### Reuse Existing Foliage Volumes